 Transactions in currencies other than Euro are recorded at the rates of exchange prevailing on the dates of the transactions.
-At each period-end date, monetary items denominated in foreign currencies are retranslated at the rates prevailing at the Statement of Financial Position date.
-Foreign exchange gains and losses resulting from the settlement of such transactions are recognised and included in the Profit and Loss Account and Statement of Comprehensive Income.
+At each year-end date, monetary items denominated in foreign currencies are retranslated at the rates prevailing at the Statement of Financial Position date.
+Foreign exchange gains and losses resulting from the settlement of such transactions are recognised and included in the Statement of Comprehensive Income.